LeoLinRui/SSTP/JOURNAL.md

 #### Minh
 - Optimized generation resulting in 10x generation speed (as a result of previous terribleness, not new programming magic).
 - Generated 50000 Tweets.
-- Wrote pre-processing script for Leo's analysis.
+- Wrote pre-processing script for Leo's analysis, including a machine-learning algorithm to detect text encoding.
 - Implemented scraper to scrape first 100 pages (6000 images) of a Getty Images search.
 - Implemented Tweet loading queue.
 Bottoming out on a scroll while not loading any Tweets should (emphasis on "should") not happen anymore.
 - Made script to automatically compile and deploy to GCP App Engine.